QuentinTorg/keebgen/README.md

 but is intended to be a genaric library of building blocks that can be used to quickly and easily design any type of keyboard.

-KeebGen provides users with common keybaord primatives that allow a user to model an entire keyboard without having to worry about the minutia of a design.
+KeebGen provides users with common keyboard primatives that allow a user to model an entire keyboard without having to worry about the minutia of a design.
 A Cherry MX switch is a standard part, so users should not have to re-draw a socket for it every time they want to design a new keyboard.
 Instead, they can